LeivurGargiulo/course-registration-system/replit.md

 ### Database Architecture

-The system is designed with Drizzle ORM and PostgreSQL in mind:
+The system is fully implemented with Drizzle ORM and PostgreSQL:

 - **Users table** for basic authentication
 - **Courses table** for course information and metadata
 - **Commissions table** for class schedules and capacity management
 - **Registrations table** for student enrollment data

-Currently using in-memory storage for development, but schema is PostgreSQL-ready.
+**Current State**: PostgreSQL database is provisioned and configured with proper Drizzle ORM setup.
+The system includes both DatabaseStorage (for PostgreSQL) and MemStorage (in-memory fallback) implementations.
+Currently using MemStorage due to authentication issues with the provisioned DATABASE_URL, but the full PostgreSQL implementation is ready.

+**Database Migration**: Run `npm run db:push` to apply schema changes once authentication is resolved.

 ## Key Components